Lake Merritt: History

-Dr. Samuel Merritt, Oakland's mayor (1867-1869), who owned property at the shore's edge, was keen to get the body of water cleaned up so that it could become a source of civic pride.
+Samuel Merritt, Oakland's mayor (1867–1869), who owned property at the shore's edge, was keen to get the body of water cleaned up so that it could become a source of civic pride.
 In 1868, he proposed and funded a dam between the estuary and the bay by which the flow of water could be controlled, allowing the water level inland to rise higher and become less saline, turning the tidal lagoon into a lake.
 Sewage was to be redirected elsewhere by two new city projects, though these weren't completed until 1875.
 The resulting body of water was called variously "Lake Peralta", "Merritt's Lake" and later Lake Merritt.

 The lake at that time still had thick wetlands fringing the shores and it continued to attract large numbers of migratory birds.
-In order to protect the birds from duck hunters and stop the noise and danger of gunfire so close to the city, Dr. Merritt proposed to turn the lake into a wildlife refuge in 1869.
+In order to protect the birds from duck hunters and stop the noise and danger of gunfire so close to the city, Merritt proposed to turn the lake into a wildlife refuge in 1869.
 The state legislature voted Lake Merritt Wildlife Refuge into law in 1870, making it the first such refuge in North America.
 No hunting of any sort was to be allowed and the only fishing was to be by hook and line.

 The ornate Camron-Stanford House was built in 1876 near the lake's western shore.
 Tax records suggest that Samuel Merritt built the Italianate Victorian as part of his plan to promote and develop downtown Oakland and the new lake.
-In 1877, the house's title was transferred to Mrs. Alice Camron, a purchase she was able to make due to an inheritance from her father, California pioneer Dr. John Marsh.
-She, her husband Will and their two daughters were the first residents of the home.
-Further fine homes were built on the lakeshore by others following Dr. Merritt's lead, though none but Camron-Stanford remain today.
+In 1877, the house's title was transferred to Mrs. Alice Camron, a purchase she was able to make due to an inheritance from her father, California pioneer John Marsh.
+She, her husband Will, and their two daughters were the first residents of the home.
+Further fine homes were built on the lakeshore by others following Merritt's lead, though none but Camron-Stanford remain today.
 Beginning in 1910, the house served as the Oakland Public Museum.
 In 1967, the Oakland Museum moved to other quarters, and the Camron-Stanford House is now a separate museum.